 Also, I won’t be including the two kiddie coasters on this list, since they can’t really compete with the larger coasters at the park.
 Sorry Little Dipper and Sprocket Rocket fans.

 Demon is an Arrow Custom Looping coaster that opened in 1976.
 It’s not exactly a bad ride, but it does suffer from being a bit dated.
-It features two inversions and two corkscrews, as well as some pretty cool rock-work and theming.
+It features two loops and two corkscrews, as well as some pretty cool rocks that are shaped like the head of a demon.
 Sadly, the layout is pretty boring compared to the other coasters at Great America.
-It also has quite a bit of headbanging during the corkscrews if you don’t brace yourself.
-Demon might be the weakest coaster at Great America, but I’d still say it’s worth one ride because of its historical significance to the park.
+It also has quite a bit of head banging during the corkscrews if you don’t brace yourself.

 Ranking Superman so low is probably my first unpopular opinion on this list.
 This B&M Flyer might not sound that terrible at all, but there’s quite a few reasons why I think this is one of Great America’s weakest offerings.
 For one, it always has a long line due to its poor capacity.
 The layout is also pretty boring, with the only interesting parts being the pretzel loop and the inline twist.
 Even the pretzel loop isn’t very enjoyable due to its overbearing intensity that can cause chest pain.
 I know there’s plenty of people who enjoy Superman, but it just doesn’t do much for me.